 “You are not broken, you are breaking through” -Alex Myles

 Jacqueline is a Licensed Professional Clinical Counselor and a Licensed Independent Chemical Dependency Counselor.
-Jacqueline achieved her Master’s in Clinical Mental Health Counseling from the University of Dayton in December 2007.
+Jacqueline achieved her Master’s in Clinical Mental Health Counseling from the University of Dayton.
 Professionally she has worked in a variety of settings; residential treatment programs, outpatient treatment, a University/College setting.
 Jacqueline began her counseling and social services field journey working with survivors of domestic violence, who were also dealing with mental health and substance use disorders.
-Her passion for breaking the stigma of addiction has led to working primarily with individuals dealing with substance use disorders, college age and beyond.
-While her career path has been centered on addiction treatment, she also has experience in anxiety and depressive disorders, trauma, women’s issues, relationships and life transitions/adjustments.
-Restoring Hope and empowering individuals to achieve their personal best is Jacqueline’s overarching goal as a therapist.
-She is open to individual (including children), couple and family sessions.
+Her strong interest in breaking the stigma of addiction has led to working primarily with individuals dealing with substance use disorders, college age and beyond.
+While her career path has been centered on addiction treatment, she also has experience in anxiety and depressive disorders, trauma, women’s issues, relationships, and has a specific passion for the Military and veteran population.

 “People are just as wonderful as sunsets if you let them be.
 When I look at a sunset, I don't find myself saying, ‘Soften the orange a bit on the right-hand corner.’
 I don't try to control a sunset.
 I watch with awe as it unfolds.” -Carl R. Rogers